rominalodolo/GitHubSearchProject/README.md

-# React Router DOM Project
+# React GitHub Search Application

 This website is based on exercise react-router-dom from the Beginning React book by Greg Lim [Beginning React Book](https://github.com/greglim81/react-chapter8).